appbaseio/Docs/content/docs/data/browser.md

 ## Doing more with data

-The dashboard offers a great way to get started with appbase.io with importing data and applying search relevancy settings.
+The dashboard offers a great way to get started with ReactiveSearch with importing data and applying search relevancy settings.
 From here on, you can create a Test UI and start progressively working with analytics, query rules and security features.